 3 Strategies to Add Accountability to Your Decision-making

-Organizations yearn for accountability in their implementation of DEI approaches but often are not sure how to create it.
+Teams need accountability in their day-to-day decision-making, but leaders often don’t know how to create it.

-Here is some additional guidance.
-You can create an accountability strategy in three parts.
+You can create an accountability strategy in three steps.

 Part 2: Keep organizational or team commitments

-Organization A holds the policy director accountable for conducting the analysis across program areas as well as supporting staff as they grow their capacity.
+Organization A holds the policy director accountable for staff conducting the analysis across program areas as well as supporting staff to grow their capacity and increase their confidence.

 Part 3: Maintain transparency in decision-making.